Skip to content

 • Ownership validation process established with recurring tasks scheduled

-• Power Automate flow for incomplete metadata detection is deployed and tested
+• Power Automate flow built on Power Platform for Admins V2 connector deployed and tested

 • Teams channel for governance alerts is created and team members added